ejlangev/development-guidelines/basic-tools/index.md

 serialization, and url structure will work across your API at the beginning of the project.
 Doing so will save a lot of time in the long run.

+## Database management

+Sticking to the theme of boring infrastructure, for most applications the best option is to stick to a normal, relational database like Postgres.
+Basically all the core issues with using Postgres are solved at this point in most languages and environments.
+Some important tips:

+- Find a way to manage migrations from the get-go.
+This is the major complaint people raise about using a relational database.
+It does take slighly longer to develop within a strict schema but being able to leverage all the features of a relational database more than makes up for the minor slowdown.
+Using a migration framework reduces this cost to close to zero.
+- Think carefully about your table design and make sure to consult best practices and outlines.
+See the [Database design](../database-design/index.md) section for some tips.
+It is much easier to get the schema correct the first time than it is to fix it later on so some time spent planning often pays for itself.

 ## Work queues